nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 ## Mini-Project Milestones

 To facilitate community involvement, and create a logical breakdown of steps to the end goal, a set of milestones is listed below.
-Where the sections above described the ideal end-state, the below sections will dive a little bit into how to get there, with the added structure of time/order.
-Each section will have some slightly more detailed but still high-level guiding points that the implementation for each should keep in mind.
+Where the sections above described the ideal end-state, the below sections will dive a little bit into how to get there, with the added structure of timing/order.
+Each section will have some slightly more detailed but still high-level guiding points, as well as any unanswered questions that the implementation for each should keep in mind.

 This document will be updated as these milestones are achieved, with links to the Pull Request(s) and/or Issues that address them.
 It should be noted that while much prototyping was performed in order to hash out the details of the design that we've covered thus far, there are still some questions that will need to be answered at the time of implementation.
 Please read the sections below as well as any linked pull requests or issues for more detail on this - these are all important considerations to work out prior to calling any work "done".

 > **NOTE** - if you are interested in working on one of these milestones, please **first** reach out via one of the issues linked below, or through any of our other communication mechanisms.
 Many of these efforts are fairly complicated, and it's difficult to capture everything that must take place within this design, and it's highly unlikely that your work will be merged without some initial conversation to coordinate things.
 So please do not just start working on something without first discussing with us.

-### MP1.X - Create new `db` package
+### MP1.1 - Create new `db` package

+The first task **must** be to start with a renewed data model for Antidote.
+The following should be considered:

 - **Create database models and functions** - Make sure we perform transactions or [locks on a per-row basis](https://www.postgresql.org/docs/9.1/explicit-locking.html) when performing writes for safety.
 The scheduler processes should also use this to avoid contention when moving between stages